Golden Melody Award for Best Mandarin Female Singer

-The Golden Melody Award for Best Female Mandarin Singer (金曲獎最佳華語女歌手獎) is a Golden Melody Award recognizing outstanding vocal performance by a female in the Mandopop category, the first of which was presented in 1991.
+The Golden Melody Award for Best Mandarin Female Singer (金曲獎最佳華語女歌手獎) is a Golden Melody Award recognizing outstanding vocal performance by a female in the Mandopop category, the first of which was presented in 1991.

-In 1990 an award called Best Female Singer was designed to honor all female solo performances in the pop category; In 1991 the award was separated into Best Mandarin Female Singer, Best Taiwanese Female Singer, Best Hakka Female Singer, and Best Aboriginal Female Singer.
+In 1990 an award called Best Female Singer was designed to honor all female solo performances in the pop category; in 1991 the award was separated into Best Mandarin Female Singer, Best Taiwanese Female Singer, Best Hakka Female Singer, and Best Aboriginal Female Singer.

 The award has been won by Tanya Chua the most times, with four wins.
 A-Mei is the artist with the most nominations with fourteen.